terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 ## Robotic AI = future topic

-*26.0526:This does not really belong on this "2 Models" page, because this is not a different model type.
-I originally put it here because I believed LeCun's hype about his version of JEPA fixing the fundamental limitations of LLMs (it doesnt, and will never).
-Might move this somewhere else in the future.
-Right now this does not interest me... robotic AI is about as practical as self-driving cars.*
+*26.0526: This section does not really belong on this "2 Models" page, because this is not a different model type.
+I originally put it here because I believed LeCun's hype about his version of JEPA that would be a fundamentally different type of AI platform that would fix the fundamental limitations of LLMs (it doesnt, and never will).
+I might move this section somewhere else in the future.
+Right now this does not interest me too much... robotic AI (that claims to be able to do what humans can do) is about as realistic as FSD or colonizing Mars.*

 *A Waymo "self-drives" into a flooded street.* <br>
 <img src="/assets/waymo.png" alt="drones" width="26%">